piyushkrana1/mysql/README.md

 # mysql
-This repository show my work on MySql which include creating Databases with constraint , using engines provided,transaction control,Cruds ,Joins etc
+This repository show my work on MySql which include creating Databases with constraint , using engines provided,transaction control,Cruds ,Join etc